Copypants/flapi/README.md

 ## Data Persistence
-To keep users from having to authenticate every time your node application restarts, you'll need to persist your applications `oauth_token` and `oauth_token_secret`, as well as each user's individual `access_token`.
+To keep users from having to authenticate every time your node application restarts, you'll need to persist your application's `oauth_token` and `oauth_token_secret` as well as each user's individual `access_token`.

-To instantiate the client with a token and secret, simply pass those properties when creating the object.
+To instantiate the client with a token and secret, pass those properties when creating the object.

 ``` javascript
 var flapiClient = new Flapi({